An official website of the United States government

 WELCOME CENTER

-Newly arriving Warbird and Roughrider Airmen and their families will now have the ability to in-process at the Welcome Center, allowing for a speedy and personalized onboarding experience.
+Newly arriving Warbird and Roughrider Airmen and their families are able to in-process at the Welcome Center, allowing for a speedy and personalized onboarding experience.
 The ultimate goal of the project is not only to streamline and consolidate the necessary activities involved in arriving at a new duty station, but to ensure a warm and informative welcome to the base and the local Minot community.
 The Welcome Center is a crucial part of earning positive and lasting impressions from arriving Airmen.

 Contact the Welcome Center: